The strange story of Pauline Picard

 Pauline Picard disappearance

-In April 1922, two-year-old Pauline Picard disappeared whilst playing on her family’s farm in the village of Goas al Ludu, in the region of Brittany, in northwest France.
+On April 6, 1922, two-year-old Pauline Picard disappeared whilst playing on her family’s farm in the village of Goas al Ludu, Saint-Rivoal, in the region of Brittany, in northwest France.

 That day, more than 150 people combed the Picard family farm and surrounding woods and countryside for signs of the missing toddler.
 But nothing was found.
 Pauline’s family assumed she’d wandered off from the farm and succumbed to the cold or been attacked and eaten by a wild boar.
 Yet it was strange that her body had not been recovered.
-There was talk of a chimney sweep that came into the village and enticed Pauline with candy.
-A neighbor said she saw two strangers who hung around the farm during the time the disappearance took place.
-Yet more stories said Pauline had been stolen by gypsies, although none had been observed in the neighborhood at the time of her disappearance.
+There was talk of a chimney sweep that entered the village and enticed Pauline with candy.
+A neighbor said she saw two strangers who hung around the farm when the disappearance occurred.
+Yet more stories said Pauline had been stolen by gypsies, although none had been observed in the vicinity at the time of her disappearance.

-The gendarmes and police inspectors in the area spent the next month searching the countryside but found no trace of Pauline.
+Gendarmes and police inspectors searched the countryside for the next month but found no trace of Pauline.
 She had vanished completely.

 Goas al Ludu

-The village of Goas al Ludu has only one dwelling and it is located near the town of Saint-Rivoal in the department of Finistère , in the Brittany region, in France.
-Located in the canton of Pleyben and the district of Châteaulin , it is part of the Monts d'Arrée Commune.
+The village of Goas al Ludu has only one dwelling, and it is located near the town of Saint-Rivoal in the department of Finistère, in the Brittany region in France.
+It is part of the canton of Pleyben and the district of Châteaulin in the Monts d'Arrée Commune.

 The mystery girl in Cherbourg - was it Pauline?